 Applications are accepted at any time during the year, but keep in mind that Wageningen University needs 1 month for the application procedure.
 If applicable, visa application for foreign students will take an additional 2-3 months and scholarship application 1 additional month.
-The deadline for those students is June 1st for the September programme and November 1st for the start in February.
-Dutch residents may send their applications up to August or December, respectively.
+The deadline for those students is June 1st for the September programme.
+Dutch residents may send their applications up to August.

 More detailed information can be found on the Wageningen University website.
 See the list below for further information that matches your personal situation: